tijmenvangulik/Ergometerspace/TeamRowingLoginLinks.md

 # Observers

 Please open the link which is given to you in a chromium based browser (for example chrome/edge/brave/opera) or a native app ergometer-space installed on the phone/computer.
-When you use a native app you have to copy the link, open the login link from the menu and paste the link into the text box.
+When you use a native app you have to copy the link, open the Direct login link from the menu and paste the link into the text box.
 Press login to login.

 Now you can watch the race or chat with other rowers.